dmbarbour/glas/docs/GlasApps.md

         * *Reg* - register names should be short texts.
 The runtime may translate them to indices within an array.
       * `load(List of Reg) : Cmd` - copy items from registers to data stack.
 Error if undefined.
       * `push(List of Data, TypeHint)` - add data to stack.
 Pushed in reverse order, such that top of stack is head of list.
 TypeHint is a simple text like `"ibfp"` for 'int, buffer, float, pointer' to guide interpretation.
-      * `bfr.*` - A binary or text argument can be pushed as a buffer, and a query will copy buffer back to the user as a binary.
-Reference counted in the FFI environment.
+      * `bfr.*` - Memory allocated to receive or return binary data, managed by reference counting.
+Buffers are efficient for bulk data transfer, e.g. a matrix of floats should probably be communicated via buffer.
         * *impl* - `struct buffer { atomic_int refct; void* data; size_t size; void* (*realloc)(void*, size_t); }`.
-        * *C strings* - to keep it simple, we'll overallocate then addend a NULL byte.
+        * *text* - to let a glas binary easily be read as a C string, overallocate and add a NULL byte.
         * *call* - a buffer may be used as a pointer argument to 'call'.
 We decref *after* the call.
         * `alloc() : Cmd` - (`i-b`) allocate a new buffer of given size.
         * `realloc() : Cmd` - (`bi-b`) resize buffer.
-Be careful about concurrent use.
+Be very careful in context of concurrent use.
-        * `dup() : Cmd` - (`b-b`) allocates a fresh buffer with the same content
+        * `acquire() : Cmd` - (`b-b`) If shared (refct above one), returns unshared copy of buffer.
+Otherwise, returns the original buffer.
         * `len() : Cmd` - (`b-i`) obtain length from buffer.
 This is length of data, does not include extra NULL bytes.
         * `ptr() : Cmd` - (`b-p`) obtain pointer from buffer.
+But it's usually wiser use the implicit cast to pointer, to ensure the buffer remains in scope.
 * *TypeHint* - A compact representation of types for efficient interaction with FFI.
   * 'b' - buffer.
-This is used to push or query binaries and texts.
+Use for binaries, including texts.
 We'll implicitly cast a buffer to a pointer for a call, deferring decref until after the call returns.
-  * 'p' - pointer. '`void*`'.
-The runtime abstracts pointers to guard against some accident, but it's even better to shove pointers into registers and never send them to the runtime.
-The referent type is not tracked, so it's something users must be careful with.
+  * 'p' - pointer, i.e. `void*`.
+The runtime abstracts pointers to resist accidents such as sending the pointer to the wrong FFI process, or interpreting integers as pointers.
+OTOH, if you're transferring pointer values (other than NULL) through the runtime, you're probably doing FFI wrong.
+It's best if pointers stay within the FFI process.
   * Integers - the API will use lower-case for signed types, upper-case for unsigned.
-Sign is relevant when we push or query numbers, as the glas system uses a variable-width integer encoding and negatives are in one's complement.
-If we attempt to push a number outside the range, we'll reject that transaction and raise an error.
+The glas integer representation is variable width, but the runtime will assert data conversion is lossless when pushing integers.
     * y,Y - int8, uint8
     * s,S - int16, uint16
     * w,W - int32, uint32
     * q,Q - int64, uint64
     * i,I - int, unsigned int
     *   Z - size_t
   * 'f' float, 'd' double.
 On the runtime side, we use exact rational numbers.
 Conversion to floating point is lossy.
 Conversion to rationals is exact except for not-a-number or infinities.
 Those cases result in a query error, including the original float as a binary.
-To avoid automatic conversions, users could instead encode floats into a buffer.
+To avoid automatic conversions, users may instead encode floats into a buffer.
   * Void type - implicit.
 A call to a function of type `void (*)(int, size_t)` would use TypeHint `"iZ-"`.

 For calls, we can use [libffi](https://en.wikipedia.org/wiki/Libffi).
 The TypeHint options are influenced by what libffi supports.
 For the C JIT, we can use the [Tiny C Compiler (TCC)](https://bellard.org/tcc/). *Note:* I'd use a [recent version](https://github.com/frida/tinycc/tree/main) that lets callbacks redirect `#include` and resolve missing symbols.